Are there Keto Friendly Alcoholic Beverages?

 So, I'll get the side effects out of the way so that I can quit being a party pooper and get on with the list...

-You can drink while you are on the Ketogenic Diet and stay in Ketosis the whole time but it might inhibit your weight loss goals for a couple of reasons:
+You can drink while you’re on a Ketogenic Diet and stay in Ketosis the whole time but it might inhibit your weight loss goals for a couple of reasons:

-- When your inhibitions are lowered you are more likely to eat high carb foods and kick your body right out of Ketosis.
-(Think Denny's after a night of clubbing)
+- That’s part of the fun, but when your inhibitions are lowered you are more likely to eat high carb foods and kick your body right out of Ketosis.
+(Think Denny’s after a night of clubbing)

 This is no big deal if it's for a special occasion or once in a while.
 But if you find yourself doing this every weekend you may want to cut booze out for a while.